 Attracted to more than one person simultaneously.
 Polyamorous people are not always involved in polygamous relationships.

-more romantic and sexual orientations than just the ones mentioned here.
+Important Notes: There are a lot more romantic and sexual orientations than just the ones mentioned here.
 The ones mentioned here are only the most widely-recognized.